Azure-Samples/azure-health-data-and-ai-samples/samples/smartonfhir-oncg10-consolidated/docs/deployment.md

             3. Copy the "Id" field under the "Essentials" group.
         - `enableVNetSupport`: This parameter accepts a boolean (true/false) value.

-            When set to false, the follwing resorces are deployed with mentioned configurations.
+            When set to false, the following resources are deployed with mentioned configurations.
 User will not be able to create private endpoints and will not be able to setup private network.
             1. API Management (APIM): Deployed in the Consumption tier.
             2. App Service Plan : Deployed in the Dynamic tier.
             3. Static Web App: Deployed in the Free tier.